res-coder/PrisonCore/README.md

 ## Important deployment note
 Key Finder's default command is an example ExcellentCrates-style command and may need to be changed to the exact command used by your crate plugin.
 Edit `config.yml -> rewards.key-finder.commands` before production.

-## Production validation checklist
-Before using on a live economy:
-1. Build with Java 21.
-2. Boot a clean Paper 1.21.10 test server.
-3. Verify `/plugins` shows PrisonCore enabled.
-4. Test starter pickaxe, mining progression, each enchant purchase, each scroll, relog, restart, and token persistence.
-5. Configure Key Finder to your actual crate plugin command.
-6. Stress-test with your mine-reset/block-break plugins because some mine plugins alter or cancel `BlockBreakEvent`.

-## Design notes
-Authoritative gameplay state is stored in namespaced PDC rather than display text.
-Lore and names are presentation.
-Admin repair reconstructs the visible state from PDC.
-Data persistence avoids periodic disk writes on the main server thread.